From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Preliminaries

 For example, every nonempty set $Q$ and choice of unit $e\in Q$ can be made into a \emph{trivial quandle} by defining $x\tr y\coloneq y\eqcolon y\tr\inv x$ for all $x,y\in Q$.
 A nontrivial example of a pointed quandle, and indeed the original motivating example in \citelist{\cite{joyce}\cite{matveev}}, is the \emph{conjugation quandle} $\Conj(G)$ of a group $G$.
 The unit of $\Conj(G)$ is the identity of $G$, and the binary operations of $\Conj(G)$ are defined by

 for all elements $g,h\in G$.
 Note that $\Conj(G)$ is involutory if and only if $g^2\in Z(G)$ for all $g\in G$.

-Before we give an example of a pointed rack that is not a quandle, we note that in order to construct a pointed rack $Q$ with identity element $e$, it is enough to define a binary operation $\tr\colon Q\times Q\to Q$ satisfying axioms \ref{ax:left}, \ref{ax:fixing}, and \ref{ax:fixed} such that for all $x\in Q$, the function $L_x\colon Q\to Q$ defined by $y\mapsto x\tr y$ is bijective.
-This data completely determines the right-distributive binary operation $\tr\inv\colon Q\times Q\to Q$.
-In fact, $L_x$ is an automorphism of $Q$ called \emph{left multiplication by $x$}; its inverse $L_x\inv$ is given by $y\mapsto y\tr\inv x$.
+Before we give an example of a pointed rack that is not a quandle, we note that in order to construct a pointed rack $Q$ with identity element $e$, it is enough to define a binary operation $\tr\colon Q^2\to Q$ satisfying axioms \ref{ax:left}, \ref{ax:fixing}, and \ref{ax:fixed} such that for all $x\in Q$, the function $L_x\colon Q\to Q$ defined by $y\mapsto x\tr y$ is bijective.
+This data completely determines the right-distributive binary operation $\tr\inv\colon Q^2\to Q$.

+In fact, for all elements $x\in Q$, the function $L_x$ is a rack automorphism of $Q$ called \emph{left multiplication by $x$}.
+The inverse function $L_x\inv$ is given by $y\mapsto y\tr\inv x$.
+Since $L_x$ is a conjugation map in the case that $Q=\Conj(G)$ is a conjugation quandle, some authors refer to $L_x$ as an \emph{inner automorphism} of $Q$.
 See \cite{fenn} for further discussion.

 The following example is due to Kinyon \cite{kinyon}, though the notation is our own.
 Let $G$ be a group with identity element $e_G$, let $V$ be a $G$-module, and let $e\coloneq (e_G,\mathbf{0})\in G\times V$.
 Define a pointed rack structure on the set $\OL(G,V)\coloneq G\times V$ by